wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   - `aws.limits.<resource>.usage` - The current usage of an AWS resource in a particular region.

     {% include note.html content="To examine these metrics, your account needs at least the Business-level AWS Support plan because the integration uses the Support API to pull service limits.
 You also need both ReadOnlyAccess and AWSSupportAccess.
 See [Giving Tanzu Observability Read-Only Access](integrations_aws_overview.html#giving-tanzu-observability-access-to-your-aws-account) for details." %}

-- AWS Usage Metrics - Check if throttling is happening and get the number of API calls.
-  - `aws.usage.throttlecount` - Understand whether throttling is happening at the AWS end.
-  - `aws.usage.callcount.*` - Get the number of API calls that goes to AWS.
-If you know the Service Quota, you can easily calculate the percentage of usages and trigger an alert if the percentage reaches a defined threshold.

 <!--## AWS Metrics+ Trusted Advisor Service Limits